Steps For Raising Financially Literate Children

 Overall Thoughts On Raising Kids To Be Responsible With Money

 Raising your children to be responsible with money is actually a responsible thing to do on your end.
-You want your child to succeed and not fall behind or become a victim of debt.
+You want your child to succeed and not fall behind or become a victim to debt.

 What other ways have you taught your children to be responsible with their money?
 Do you have a personal story on how you wish your parents would have taught you how to better manage your money?